SWEDES: TheWayTheyWere

 twenty-eight-year-old

-(28) Pastor Olsson founded the Swedish Evangelical Lutheran Bethany Church (today known as Bethany Church) which, in turn, became a member of the Augustana Lutheran Synod.
-The Pastor was educated at the Swedish universities of Stockholm and Upsala, and spent a year in the Missionary Institute at Leipzig, Germany.
-(He would one day become a prominent Swedish American Lutheran clergyman of the Augustana Lutheran Synod and third president of the Augustana Evangelical Lutheran College in Rock Island, Illinois, serving from 1891 to 1899.)
+(28) Pastor Olsson founded the Swedish Evangelical Lutheran Bethany Church (today known as Bethany Church) which, in turn, became a member of the Swedish Augustana Lutheran Synod.
+The Pastor was educated at the Swedish universities of Stockholm and Uppsala, and spent a year in the Missionary Institute at Leipzig, Germany.
+(He would one day become a prominent Swedish American Lutheran clergyman of the Swedish Augustana Lutheran Synod and third president of the Augustana Evangelical Lutheran College in Rock Island, Illinois, serving from 1891 to 1899.)

 The First Swedish Agricultural Company of McPherson County organized in Chicago in 1868 purchased 13,160 acres of Kansas land in Saline and McPherson counties from the Union Pacific Railroad for the purpose of providing homesteads to these Värmland Swedes who by the Company mandate were required to be believing Christians adhering to the doctrine of the Evangelical Lutheran Church.